132nd-vWing/OPEH-Brief/README.md

 3) Launch offensive efforts by air and/or land and/or sea aimed at disrupting enemy maneuvers and combat effectiveness.
 Offensive efforts are limited only to improve tactical situation in the battlefield for the duration of the conflict.

-## PERIPHERALS:
+## SITUATION - PERIPHERALS

+### Jordan
-Jordan, Turkey and Cyprus have all announced they would remain neutral in the evolving conflict and do not approve the use of their respective airspaces for combat activities but only for humanitarian support as needed.
+The Kingdom of Jordan has announced it would remain neutral in the evolving conflict and do not approve the use of its airspace for combat activities but only for humanitarian purposes as needed.

 Jordan is taking steps to increase its military readiness along the Western part of the Jordanian-Syrian border as some cells of ISIS and AL-QAEDA that are still active might try to make use of the escalating situation and try to either relocate into Jordan or attack Jordanian villages or assets near the border.

+### Turkey
+Turkey has announced it would remain neutral in the evolving conflict and do not approve the use of their respective airspaces for combat activities but only for humanitarian support as needed.

+### Cyprus
+Cyprus has announced it would remain neutral in the evolving conflict and do not approve the use of their respective airspaces for combat activities but only for humanitarian support as needed.

 ## ALLIED GROUND FORCE